-PROGRAM OUTCOMES FOR THE CCNA TRACK
+PROGRAM OUTCOMES FOR THE CCNA TRACK Upon completion of this program a student will be able to:

-- Demonstrate problem solving that employs technical skills and comprehension of networking with application to current industry. - Demonstrate solid foundation skills and competency in a range of networking techniques. - Demonstrate ability, verbally, and in writing, to think critically and analyze network structures - Demonstrate constructive, organized work habits. - Demonstrate safe practices in the use of network media and equipment. - Complete the A.A.S. program with the necessary courses to facilitate employment in the networking industry.
+- Demonstrate problem solving that employs technical skills and comprehension of networking with application to current industry. - Demonstrate solid foundation skills and competency in a range of networking techniques. - Demonstrate ability, verbally, and in writing, to think critically and analyze network structures. - Demonstrate constructive, organized work habits. - Demonstrate safe practices in the use of network media and equipment. - Complete the A.A.S. program with the necessary courses to facilitate employment in the networking industry.